John 5 (guitarist): 1998–2003: David Lee Roth

-Arguably, John 5's first truly "big break" came when he was selected by former Van Halen frontman David Lee Roth to play lead guitar on the critically well-received 1998 release DLR Band.
+John 5 played lead guitar on former Van Halen frontman David Lee Roth's 1998 release DLR Band.

 Regarding how he came to meet Roth, in Guitarist Magazine, Lowery relates that, "when I was little, my dream was to play with David Lee Roth.
 One day I was sitting at my friend's house and...
 I wonder[ed] what...
 Roth is doing now.
-[In 1997, Roth had just been let go from Van Halen for a second time in favor of Gary Cherone, and also penned a tongue-in-cheek memoir.].
 I'm gonna call up his manager and see if he needs any songs."

 John 5 submitted six tracks that he had written to Roth's management.
-Having been a longtime fan of David Lee Roth's work, both in Van Halen and as a solo artist, Lowery believed that he knew exactly what Roth would like.
-On hearing Lowery's songs, Roth was very impressed and subsequently asked for Lowery to submit several more songs.
-At the time, Roth was choosing between Lowery and Mike Hartman as to who would play lead guitar.
-(Lowery would also play bass on the album under the moniker, "B'urbon Bob".)
-Hartman would die a short time later in 2000 of Cystic Fibrosis.

-Impressed by John 5's prodigious skill, Roth scheduled a meeting and then scheduled a recording session that lasted two weeks and resulted in the fourteen track DLR Band album.
+Roth scheduled a meeting and then scheduled a recording session that lasted two weeks and resulted in the fourteen track DLR Band album.
 "I remember before we started, he [David Lee Roth] said, 'If you can't do it in two takes, you can't do it.'"

 In 2003, while still lead guitarist for Marilyn Manson, Lowery (then called John 5) was invited by David Lee Roth to write and record the single non-cover song for Roth's 2003 album Diamond Dave.